tanaka42/androidapp-webremotevolumecontrol/README.md

 * any other URL will respond with a 404.

 Also it is supposed to listen only on local address : it obtains your local IP address and listens only on that address.
-As a consequence it should not be accesible from the Internet, evenif your internet box doesn't have a firewall with 9000 port closed by default.
+As a consequence it should not be accessible from the Internet, evenif your internet box doesn't have a firewall with 9000 port closed by default.

 Various information :
 =====================